MicrosoftDocs/visualstudio-docs/docs/ide/how-to-increase-chances-of-a-performance-issue-being-fixed.md

 Trace collection capabilities in the Report-a-problem tool are sufficient for most scenarios.
-But there are times where more control over trace collection is needed (eg trace with a larger buffer size), in which case PerfView is a great tool to use.
-Steps for manually recording performance traces using the PerfView tool can be found on the [Recording performance traces with PerfView](https://github.com/dotnet/roslyn/wiki/Recording-performance-traces-with-PerfView) page.
+But there are times where more control over trace collection is needed (for example, trace with a larger buffer size), in which case PerfView is a great tool to use.
+Steps for manually recording performance trace using the PerfView tool can be found on the [Recording performance traces with PerfView](https://github.com/dotnet/roslyn/wiki/Recording-performance-traces-with-PerfView) page.